[Checklist] Localization To Chinese Market: How To Prepare The Website For China

 Social media is just as important in China like in the US or Europe.

-In China, social media like Twitter and Pinterest are banned.
+In China, social platforms like Twitter and Pinterest are banned.
 Social media from the West like Facebook and Youtube will block your site.

 Instead you need to cover the Chinese versions.
-Marketing channels like WeChat doesn’t accept foreign advertisers, so you need to register a Chinese account.
+Marketing channels like WeChat don’t accept foreign advertisers, so you need to register a Chinese account.

 WeChat - is a multifunction social media.
 Think a mix of “What’s App” and “Facebook”.
 You can share location, videos, broadcast, etc. Like Messenger you can make calls, and businesses can make conference calls.
-80% of all internet users in China uses WeChat.
-You’ll get statistics of your visitors, and like Facebook see who liked your post.
+80% of all internet users in China use WeChat.
+You’ll get statistics of your visitors, and like Facebook see who liked your posts.

 ☐ Removed Twitter - check

 ☐ Added QQ - optional

 QR codes are used to login to a site, and are actually a smart way to login without using a password + avoiding problems with Chinese keywords vs. latin letters + avoiding spyware when using a public computer.

 ☐ Added QR code - check